Preserving Our Surroundings

 Energy efficiency is one of our key metrics with both environmental and financial benefits.
 By identifying where energy can be conserved cost-effectively, we reduce our operating costs, save our shareholders money and reduce our environmental footprint.

-As we implement the “Focus on Energy” program across the 10 additional refineries we acquired from Andeavor in October 2018, we expect our EII scores will continue to improve.
+As we implement the “Focus on Energy” program across the 10 additional refineries we acquired from Andeavor, we expect our EII scores will continue to improve.
 Our energy-efficiency programs and associated metrics have achieved best-in-class performance with numerous U.S. Environmental Protection Agency (EPA) certifications and endorsements through the ENERGY STAR® and SmartWay® Programs, including the ENERGY STAR Partner of the Year award in 2018 and 2019.
 We were the only oil and gas company to receive this honor in 2018 and 2019.

 Flare Reduction and Efficiency